False Blood Pressure Readings – What to Watch Out For

 The traditional ‘100 plus your age’ failed to take in account that a good lifestyle can keep away the effects of aging and help us live longer and healthier lives.

-Using the identical BP ruler to measure a 20 year old and a 75 year old is absurd.
+The newly established technique of 120 over 80 for all falls short in the other way.
+Using an identical blood pressure ruler to measure a 20 year old and a 75 year old is absurd.

-the end of a relaxed evening.
+Your blood pressure will naturally go up when you exert yourself, and so on.
+Blood pressure is usually the lowest at the end of a relaxed evening.
 And this is the best time to take your blood pressure – at home, relaxed.
 Not at the doctor’s office or after half a dozen cups of coffee.

 You’ll have to decide for yourself what’s acceptable for your own situation.

-In case you’re interested, my actual BP reading sometimes go below the 120/80 standard.
+In case you’re interested, my actual blood pressure readings sometimes go below the 120/80 standard.
 That’s a result of lifestyle changes I’ve taken on.
 But I’m not going to ‘freak out’ if I get a reading of, say 133 over 89 or thereabouts.

 When dealing with personal health issues, establishing your own goals runs against the grain for for many people.
 It’s easier to just listen to ‘the establishment’ and do what they say.